Roland JD-XA ► 200+ custom sounds

 What’s in the bundle?:

-You will receive all the sounds from my Youtube videos plus more (200 original sounds + variations = 256 sounds in total).
+You will receive all the sounds from my Youtube videos plus more (200 unique sounds + variations = 256 sounds in total).

 What format / import method?: